netdata/netdata/docs/guides/deploy/ansible.md

 code?

-Enter [Ansible](https://ansible.com), a popular system provisioning, configuration management, and infrastructure as code tool.
-Ansible uses **playbooks** to glue many standardized operations together in a simple syntax, then run those operations over standard and secure SSH connections.
+Enter [Ansible](https://ansible.com), a popular system provisioning, configuration management, and infrastructure as code (IaC) tool.
+Ansible uses **playbooks** to glue many standardized operations together with a simple syntax, then run those operations over standard and secure SSH connections.
 There's no agent to install on the remote system, so all you have to worry about is your application and your monitoring software.

 The best thing about Ansible is every operation it makes is **idempotent**.
 From the [Ansible glossary](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html)